 - making sure they comply with the law, and

 - intervening when needed.

 Indigenous Affairs Grant Reporting (excluding grants under the Indigenous Advancement Strategy)

-Now open: Aboriginals Benefit Account (ABA) beneficial grant funding round for August 2016
+Closed: Aboriginals Benefit Account (ABA) beneficial grant funding round for August 2016

 Tailored assistance employment grants application kit